AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/interface/interface.rst.txt

 Player/Viewer Controls
 ++++++++++++++++++++++

-Four buttons to the right of the timline provide the following interactions
+Four buttons to the right of the timeline provide the following interactions
     - *Volume/mute control:* click once to get a pop-up volume control.
 Double click to toggle muting of audio.
     - *Loop mode:* set whether the playhead will loop a source in playback, play it once and stop on the final frame or 'ping-pong' loop.
     - *Screenshot:* this button shows an interface for grabbing the current on-screen frame (plus overlays like annotation sketches) and saving to disk as an image file.
     - *Show/Hide Popout Viewer:* xSTUDIO provides a second viewer for dual screen set-ups.
-Note that the second viewer has all the same features and behavoiur as the main viewer that is embedded in the main UI window.
+Note that the second viewer has all the same features and behaviour as the main viewer that is embedded in the main UI window.

 For a more in-depth description of xSTUDIO's playback behaviours and user interactions please refer to the 'Playback' section of these docs.